In Business coach, global teamwork, intercultural teamwork

 Imagine you are an American interviewing for a manager position in a Northern European company.
 What do you think will be the biggest points of conflict between your cultural background and the local cultural expectations of leaders?

 And to transport the concept of culture from the country comparison to the corporate world, what culture do you find in your working environment?
 Is it the same as the national culture in the country where you work?
 And that brings us to the question of what the #METOO campaign might have to do with this.
-In some industries, the expression of gendered behavior, coupled with power, can show patterns that are culturally specific to that industry.
+In some industries, the expression of gendered behaviour, coupled with power, can show patterns that are culturally specific to that industry.

 I, for example, come from Austria.
 According to Hofstede’s findings, this is a country with a very high degree of masculinity.
 Perhaps that also helped when I was managing in a strongly masculine aviation industry, even if I didn’t adhere to the feminine gender role. 😊